We found 220 results that contain "training"

 Spartan 365 – Overview

 Have you ever wanted to work collaboratively in a document or simultaneously on any device?
 Spartan 365 makes this type of teamwork easy!
 Spartan 365 offers robust features and a secure environment.
-This course will give an overview of the main Microsoft 365 apps including Forms, OneDrive, OneNote, and Teams.
+This one-hour course will give an overview of the main Microsoft 365 apps including Forms, OneDrive, OneNote, Outlook, and Teams.

 Microsoft Teams – Getting Started